-Discover Pedernales Falls State Park, TX
+Discover the best RV rental in Pedernales Falls State Park, TX!

 If you're searching for a beautiful RV campground and outdoor vacation destination that's easily accessible from Austin, Texas, Pedernales Falls State Park is well worth a look.
 Located 10 miles east of Johnson City, and a little over an hour from the center of Austin, this central Texas park is home to a pristine stretch of the Pedernales River.

 Swimming, fishing, and tubing are all popular activities in the river, while the park is also home to almost 20 miles of trails for hiking and mountain biking.
 And if you want to rent an RV in Blanco County, you'll find the perfect place to park your camper in the Pedernales Falls State Park campground.

 If you're planning to rent an RV and go exploring in and around the Austin area, keep reading to find out what this state park has to offer to visitors.

 The river is the beating heart of Pedernales Falls State Park, so the first thing you should do when you arrive in the park is head for the water.
 During the warmer months, the river is a hive of activity as visitors young and old head to the designated swimming area to cool off.